jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 * using  accessors to  read a  property with  a variable  name and  to replace its value,

-* using accessors to modifiy a property in an incremental way (such as `+=`)
+* using accessors to modify a property  in an incremental way (such as `+=`)

 * encapsulation:  forbid  accesses  to properties  using  the  hashmap